 Germany’s public transport system is famous for its efficiency and quality, and rightly so.
 But it can still seem like an absolute riddle to foreigners!

-We’re here to guide you through and demystify the whole concept of German public transport.
+We’re here to guide you through and demystify the way public transportation in Germany is structured and operated.

-To understand German public transport, we’ll first need a quick crash course in the concept of travel zones.
+To understand the public transport system, we’ll first need a quick crash course in the concept of travel zones.

 Central to the system and one of the first things to get your head around is the Waben, or zoning which is the foundation upon which ticket charges are based.